CarlsJr4/recipeze/README.md

-# Recipeze - Easy Recipe finder
+# Recipeze - Easy Recipe Finder
 The purpose of Recipeze is to inspire new recipes by searching for foods including your favorite ingredients.

 # How to use: